Lawton Avenue

-Lawton Avenue, also known as the Fort Bonifacio–Nichols Field Road, is the main road in Fort Bonifacio, Taguig, Metro Manila, Philippines.
+Lawton Avenue, also known as Fort Bonifacio–Nichols Field Road and Nichols Field Road, is the main road in Fort Bonifacio, Taguig, Metro Manila, Philippines.
 It follows a part of the alignment of the old Nichols route running roughly southwest to northeast from Sales Interchange to 5th Avenue and the Manila American Cemetery and Memorial.
-It was named after Henry Ware Lawton, a US Army general killed during the Philippine–American War.
+It is named after Henry Ware Lawton, a U.S. Army general killed during the Philippine–American War.

 Route description

-Starting at its western terminus at the roundabout intersection with the West Service Road and Sales Road at Sales Interchange in Pasay, the avenue heads east and crosses the South Luzon Expressway and PNR South Main Line railroad tracks.
-It enters Taguig, where it meets the intersection with Chino Roces Avenue near the entrance to the Fort Andres Bonifacio at Gate 3.
-It continues across army property winding past the Philippine Naval Hospital and Kagitingan Executive Golf Course, and intersecting with Bayani Road.
+Starting at the Sales Interchange in Pasay nearing its boundary with Taguig, the avenue heads east and crosses the South Luzon Expressway and PNR South Main Line railroad tracks.
+It enters Taguig, where it meets the intersection with Chino Roces Avenue Extension (formerly Pasong Tamo Extension) near the entrance to the Fort Andres Bonifacio at Gate 3.
+It continues across army property, winding past the Philippine Naval Hospital and Kagitingan Executive Golf Course and intersecting with Bayani Road.
 At Upper McKinley Road, Lawton traverses the McKinley Hill mixed-use development and the Philippine Army Headquarters, bending sharply north as it skirts the western side of Manila American Cemetery.
 The avenue ends at a fork in the road with 5th Avenue to the west, which leads to Bonifacio Global City, and Old Lawton Road to the east, which leads to the American Cemetery entrance.

 The extension of 8th Avenue north of Kalayaan Avenue between Bonifacio Global City and J.P.
-Rizal Avenue in Makati is also named Lawton Avenue.
-West of the Nichols interchange, Lawton continues as Sales Road and Andrews Avenue heading towards Pasay, the Villamor Air Base, and Ninoy Aquino International Airport.
+Rizal Avenue in Taguig (formerly Makati) is also named Lawton Avenue.
+West of the Nichols interchange, the avenue continues as Sales Road and Andrews Avenue, heading towards Pasay, the Villamor Air Base, and Ninoy Aquino International Airport.